 As close as we are to summer, there are still some chilly, rainy days where you may want to have your furnace turned on.
 The last thing you want to find is that instead of blowing a comforting warm air, it’s blowing cold air instead!

 Luckily, there’s no need to panic.
 As bad as the situation may seem, the solution could be a simple fix.
 Here are five common reasons a furnace may be blowing cold air and how you can resolve each situation.

 It’s normal for cool air to emerge from the vents at first since the furnace has to warm up.
 It’s the exact same as when you turn on a faucet for hot water but you get cold water at first.

 This is more of a common reason than you might think.
 If you notice a constant flow of cool air coming from your furnace, check your thermostat to see if the unit’s fan is set to “on” or “auto.”
 If your thermostat is set to “on,” your furnace blower will constantly run even when your furnace isn’t actually heating the air.

 If you’re familiar with furnace components you can most likely clean the sensor yourself.
 However, if you’re not comfortable performing that task you can always call us and one of our HVAC technicians will be happy to clean it for you.

 Feel free to follow the manufacturer’s instructions for how to re-light it safely if you feel comfortable doing so.
 If not, again, please contact us and we can assist you.

 Dirty air filters can cause a lot of issues because they limit airflow into your furnace.
 Restricted airflow can cause your furnace to run longer to heat your home until it overheats.
 Once it overheats, you will only get cold air.

-If you live in the Brant County area, the HVAC professionals to call are Crystal Heating and Cooling.
+If you live in the Brantford, Hamilton or Kitchener regions, the HVAC professionals to call are Crystal Heating and Cooling.
 Your Crystal technician will work through a series of tests to pinpoint the exact source of trouble and get your heating system up and running again as soon as possible.